Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 You can guarantee that this button works well to get visitors to buy, including the color scheme, the font, and the shape and size of the button (including the icon).

-Or this example of a Buy Now CTA button is from FreshBooks’s pricing page, alongside a Try It Free call to action link.
+- Or here's one from FreshBooks’s pricing page, alongside a Try It Free call to action link.

 Add to Cart

-Again from Amazon, this is their Add to Cart button.
+The following buttons are from Amazon.
+This is their Add to Cart button.

 Get Started Now